brenocq/EvolutiveSystemAnalyzer-ObstacleAvoidance/README.md

 This project was made using ROS, Gazebo and Matlab (Robotics System Toolbox and App Designer).

-The evolutionary system developed was based on the doctoral thesis of [Professor Eduardo Simões](https://github.com/simoesusp/).
+The evolutionary system developed was based on the PhD work of [Professor Eduardo Simões](https://github.com/simoesusp/).

 ## Evolutionary System
 The goal of the evolutionary system is to evolve the simulated robots to walk as fast as possible while they deviate from the obstacles.